Yelp/elastalert/docs/source/elastalert.rst

 limit is reached, a warning will be logged but ElastAlert will continue without downloading more results.
 This setting can be overridden by any individual rule.

+``max_aggregation``: The maximum number of alerts to aggregate together.
+If a rule has ``aggregation`` set, all alerts occuring within a timeframe will be sent together.
+The default is 10,000.

 ``old_query_limit``: The maximum time between queries for ElastAlert to start at the most recently run query.
 When ElastAlert starts, for each rule, it will search ``elastalert_metadata`` for the most recently run query and start from that time, unless it is older than ``old_query_limit``, in which case it will start from the present time.
 The default is one week.